celehs/dcalasso/README.md

 print(sum.mod, unpen = T)
 plot(mod)

-# Using 2 core for parallel computation, data.rds specifies that the data are saved into 10 files [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
+# Example option 2: Using 2 core for parallel computation, data.rds specifies that the data are saved into 10 files [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
 modp = dcalasso(as.formula(paste0('Surv(u,delta)~',paste(paste0('V',3:52),collapse='+'))),
                 family = 'cox.ph',
                 data.rds = paste0(dir,'dataTI',1:10,'.rds'), iter.os = 2, ncores = 2)